Bebé

-Tiago Manuel Dias Correia (born 12 July 1990), better known by his nickname Bebé, is a professional footballer who plays as a winger for Spanish Segunda División club Real Zaragoza, on loan from Rayo Vallecano.
-He has also been deployed as an attacking midfielder.
-A former representative for Portugal at under-21 level, Bebé plays for the Cape Verde national team at senior level.
+Tiago Manuel Dias Correia (born 12 July 1990), better known by his nickname Bebé, is a professional footballer who plays as either a winger or attacking midfielder for Spanish club UD Ibiza.
+Born in Portugal, and a former Portuguese youth international at under-21 level, he represents the Cape Verde national team.

 Abandoned by his parents at a young age, Bebé grew up in a homeless shelter near Lisbon.
 He began his football career as an amateur with Loures, before joining Estrela da Amadora in 2009.
 A year later, he was signed by Vitória de Guimarães but transferred almost immediately to Manchester United for a fee of about £7 million, despite manager Alex Ferguson admitting he had never seen Bebé play.

 Unable to make an impression on the Manchester United first team, he spent time on loan with Turkish side Beşiktaş and back in Portugal with Rio Ave and Paços de Ferreira, before joining Benfica permanently in July 2014.
 After loan spells in Spain with Córdoba and Rayo Vallecano, he joined Eibar in July 2016.
-He returned to Rayo Vallecano in January 2018, on another loan spell.
-In August 2018, he joined Rayo on a permanent deal.
+He returned to Rayo in 2018, initially on loan.
+He had a loan spell at Zaragoza in the 2022–23 season.

 Early life

-Bebé is the son of Cape Verdean immigrants and is the fourth player of Cape Verdean descent to join Manchester United; the others are Portuguese international winger Nani, French international left-back Patrice Evra and former Swedish international Henrik Larsson.
+Bebé is the son of Cape Verdean immigrants and is the fifth player of Cape Verdean descent to join Manchester United; the others are Portuguese international wingers Nani and Cristiano Ronaldo, French international left-back Patrice Evra and former Swedish international Henrik Larsson.
 He was given his nickname, which means 'baby' in Portuguese, by his older brother.

 Bebé was abandoned as a young child by his father Francisco and his mother Deolinda.
 He was consequently raised by his grandmother in a suburb of Lisbon, until the age of 12, when a court placed him in the care of the church.
 He moved to the Casa do Gaiato shelter in Santo Antão do Tojal, 20 km outside Lisbon.
 During his time there, he and seven other residents of the shelter were invited to play for the CAIS team in the 2009 European Street Football Festival in the Bosnian town of Foča.
 Despite Bebé scoring four goals in six matches, CAIS did not progress beyond the second group stage of the tournament.

 He was considered for selection for the national homeless squad after his performance in the European Street Football Festival, but he ultimately did not play in the tournament.